mongodb-partners/maap-framework/docs/maap-docs/docs/app-modules/data-loader.md

 # Data Loaders

 These data loaders facilitate the seamless integration of data into MongoDB's vector store, leveraging specific embedding models.
-They are designed to support the construction of Retrieval-Augmented Generation (RAG) chatbot applications
+They are designed to support the construction of gen AI application.

 ## Loaders with their usage